AxisCommunications/acap-documentation/docs/develop/third-party-lib.md

 #### Cross-compilation
-A common setup is compiling on a desktop with x86_64 for use on armhf, as used by ARTPEC-7-equipped devices.
+A common setup is compiling on a desktop with x86_64 for use on armhf, as is used by ARTPEC-7 devices or arm64 for ARTPEC-8 devices.
 Guidance can be found in the [ACAP Computer Vision SDK examples](https://github.com/AxisCommunications/acap-computer-vision-sdk-examples).
 The toolchain used (for example, `crossbuild-essential-armhf`) to cross-compile the application for the target platform is present in the `devel`-tagged corresponding ACAP Computer Vision SDK image.
 Flags that have been used for compilation of the ACAP Computer Vision SDK packages are available under the `$ARCH_CFLAGS` variable in the `devel`-tagged image.

 #### Emulated installation